Welcome

 This is the website of historian C. J. Coventry, where you can access his work and make enquires.

-Cam was awarded a PhD in history from Federation University in 2023.
-He has an MA in politics (University of New South Wales at the Australian Defence Force Academy), a BA in international relations (Australian National University) and an LLB (Adelaide University).
+Cam was awarded a PhD in history (Federation University) in 2023.
+He holds an MA in politics (University of New South Wales at the Australian Defence Force Academy), a BA in international relations (Australian National University) and an LLB (Adelaide University).
 Prior to his academic career he worked in national politics.
+He is currently a post-doctoral research associate of Federation University and teaches secondary-level history.

 Born and raised in Adelaide, Australia, Cam has lived in Canberra, Melbourne, Ballarat and in New Zealand on the edge of Fiordland National Park.
-He now lives in South London, along with his wife and three children, where he enjoys domesticity and catching up on things he’s missed.
+He lives in south London with his wife and three children.